 No. As an individual, the tax rates are all the same, whether you are paying yourself via a registered company, or as an individual.

-Given that most contractors and freelancers will want to take the majority of the money they earn and use it to fund their home life (pay the mortgage, bills, buy food etc), having a company is of no tax benefit whatsoever, and is actually just an unnecessary barrier between you and your income.
+Given that most sole traders will want the money they earn to fund their home life (mortgage/rent, bills, food, entertainment etc), having a company is of no tax benefit whatsoever.
+Instead it’s an extra barrier between you and your income.

-If it’s not required, why do so many people do it?
+If it’s unnecessary, why do so many people do it?

-Many years ago, it used to be the case that you could ‘fiddle’ the system by registering a company, and paying yourself minimum wage, before taking ‘dividends’ out of the company at the end of the year at a lower rate of tax.
+Years ago, you used to be able to cheat the system by registering a company and paying yourself minimum wage, before taking dividends out of the company at the end of the year at a lower tax rate.

 Do IRD and MBIE advise individual contractors and freelancers to register companies?

 No. IRD and MBIE are currently going to great lengths to discourage individuals from unnecessarily registering companies.
-The advice from the government is very clear - that you should only register a company when necessary, and that for most freelancers and contractors, this is not required.
+The advice from the government is very clear: you should only register a company when necessary.

 If in doubt, check out the MBIE’s Choose a Business Structure Tool on their website.